Hitchiner's Countergravity Casting Services

-The CLA process provides the ability to cast sections as thin as .015 of an inch; allows the control of grain size; and, since the sprue is filled in a non-turbulent fashion from clean metal beneath the surface of the melt, castings with far less slag and non-metallic inclusions are produced.
-Typically, countergravity cast metal contains only 15 percent of the inclusions of poured metal of the same analysis.
-This cleaner metal has been shown to reduce tool wear by 100 to 500% in comparative machining tests done under controlled conditions, and shows very few after-polish defects in highly polished parts.
+The CLA process offers our customers more versatility in their designs and ultimately a higher-quality product.
+Because the sprue is filled in a non-turbulent fashion from clean metal beneath the surface of the melt, castings with far less slag and non-metallic inclusions are produced.
+Typically, countergravity cast metal contains only 15% of the inclusions of poured metal of the same analysis.
+This cleaner metal has been shown to reduce tool wear by 100% to 500% in comparative machining tests done under controlled conditions, and shows very few after-polish defects in highly polished parts.
+CLA also gives us the ability to cast sections for our customers as thin as .015 of an inch and allows us to control of grain size.

-CLI: The Countergravity Low-pressure Inert gas process blankets the melt with an inert gas in order to cast reactive alloys quickly and efficiently.
+CLI: The Countergravity Low-pressure Inert gas process blankets the melt with an inert gas to cast reactive alloys quickly and efficiently.

-SLIC: (several layer investment casting): The latest fuel-efficient, clean Hitchiner® countergravity casting process.
+SLIC: SLIC (several layer investment casting) is the latest fuel-efficient, clean Hitchiner® countergravity casting process.
 SLIC reduces shell material usage by about 70%, floor space requirements by up to 70%, and mold-heating energy by 87.5% while eliminating the need for large burnout furnaces.
 The water-based process achieves these goals by significantly reducing the number of shell layers needed to make molds.